MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 - You've created an Azure AD security group that can be used as an e-Commerce system admin group, and you have its ID available.
 - You've created an Azure AD security group that can be used as a Ratings and Reviews moderator group, and you have its ID available.
 (This security group can be the same as the e-Commerce system admin group.)

-Please note that this list is not exhaustive and should you experience any issues, please reach out to your Microsoft contact for assistance.
+Please note that this list is not exhaustive and should you experience any issues, please reach out to your Microsoft partner contact for assistance.

 ## Provision your Commerce evaluation environment